jonrau1/SyntheticSun/readme-stage2/README.md

 9. Finally, navigate to **Administration >> Scheduled Tasks**.
 Select the **Frequency (h)** row by double-clicking and enter a `4` for **fetch_feeds** and **pull_all** as shown below.
 This will allow MISP to continuously update the feeds to pull the latest events which will be published and available to DynamoDB.
 ![MISP Scheduled Tasks](https://github.com/jonrau1/SyntheticSun/blob/master/img/syntheticsun-misp-scheduledtasks.JPG)

+10. Deploy a CloudFormation stack from `SyntheticSun_BUILD_AUTOMATION_CFN.yaml`.
+This should not take too long, ensure that you are running this in your GuardDuty Master account if you are part of an AWS Organization.

 **[Phase 3 starts here](https://github.com/jonrau1/SyntheticSun/tree/master/readme-stage3)**